2026 Foundation Leadership Forum: Schedule

 1:00 – 2:30 PM | Roadmap to Success for New Foundation Chief Executives

 New foundation CEOs face unique challenges in a rapidly changing higher education landscape.
-This session will offer guidance for building strong partnerships with your board, president, and other stakeholders, clarifying shared priorities and fostering strategic alignment, and troubleshooting the inevitable challenges presented by leadership transitions.
-Seasoned foundation CEOs will share questions to ask, conversations to prioritize, and strategies to foster resilience and trust during your first year and beyond, and will provide candid feedback on participant questions.
+This session will offer guidance for building strong partnerships with your board, president, and other stakeholders; clarifying shared priorities and fostering strategic alignment; and troubleshooting the inevitable challenges presented by leadership transitions.
+Seasoned foundation CEOs will share questions to ask, conversations to prioritize, and strategies to foster resilience and trust during your first year and beyond and will provide candid feedback on participants’ questions.
 The workshop will also afford a great opportunity to get to know new colleagues at similar points in their careers.

 Facilitator: